doyourownCShw/InheritanceSchool/README.md

 Things that still need to be done:
 -
-Client class to test the program
+Client class to "test" the program

 "Default"/random assignment of values for certain restricted variables

-**All of these things should be accomplished with great ease**
+**All of these things can be accomplished with great ease**